nielsberglund/nielsblogsource/content/posts/2019-12-23-how-to-deploy-sql-server-2019-big-data-cluster-using-azure-data-studio.md

 #### Configuration Template

-After we have chosen the SQL Server version and deployment target in *Figure 4* we click **Select** and we get the dialog for the configuration template:
+After we have chosen the SQL Server version and deployment target in *Figure 4*, we click **Select** and we get the dialog for the configuration template:

 ![](/images/posts/ads-install-bdc-install7.png)

 **Figure 5:** *Configuration Template*

 The dialog we see in *Figure 5* allows us to choose a deployment profile.
-The profile defines things like how many instances we want of the various BDC components and storage requirements.
+The profile defines things like how many instances we want of the various BDC components, and storage requirements.
 These settings can be changed later during the deployment process.

 I chose the `aks-dev-test` profile with default values,